abizerPatanwala/Robust-Trajectory-Tracking-for-a-Quadrotor-using-Sliding-Mode-Control/README.md

 ## Simulation
 To simulate the system, first download the *project* folder in the source folder of your workspace and build the package.
 Source the setup file of your workspace.
 Then spawn the Quadrotor in gazebo by running the following command:
 `roslaunch rotors_gazebo crazyflie2_without_controller.launch`
-Go to the script folder and make *code.py* executable by executing following command `chmod +x code.py` When the Quadrotor is spawned, run the following command to start the controller.
-`rosrun project code.py`
-The quadrotor will track the trajectory given above.
-After the tracking is complete, the data is saved in *log.pkl*.
-In the *script* folder run the following command to visualize the trajectory `python3 plot.py`.
+Then run the quadrotor control file to simulate the system tracking the trajectory.
+The output is compared against the groundtruth and saved in #trajectory.png# file in the output folder.
+The video of the output can be viewed by playing #rbe502_project_video.mp4# file in the output folder.